 The Greenmeadow Neighborhood in Palo Alto is a residential district listed on the NRHP on July 28, 2005.
 Greenmeadow consists of 243 single-family homes and one community center complex of two buildings and one swimming pool.
 The subdivision was developed by Eichler Homes, Inc. between 1954 and 1955.
 The single-story homes, designed by architects A. Quincy Jones and Frederick Emmons, have three or four bedrooms, two bathrooms, and attached garages.
 The homes are designed in a mid-century modern style and were built with a slab-on-grade post-and-beam construction.
 The designs emphasize privacy on the relatively blank street facades and openness to the rear with floor-to-ceiling, wall-to-wall plate glass windows.
 The district was listed at the state level of significance under Criterion C in the area of architecture as an excellent example of Joseph Eichler's mid-century modern subdivision housing in California.
 Eichler made a significant contribution in the area of modern home design and innovative construction methods.
 Working closely (and alternately) with architects Anshen and Allen, and Jones and Emmons, Eichler wished to offer middle-class families high-quality, contemporary design in an affordable production house.
 Greenmeadow is an excellent example of Joseph Eichler's contribution to mid-century residential modernism and the California suburban environment.
 When Eichler developed Greenmeadow in 1953, he had already built hundreds of lower priced, architect-designed homes in more than a dozen subdivisions on the Peninsula.
 With Greenmeadow, Eichler decided to move up the price range and tap into the growing market for larger houses with more amenities (California Office of Historic Preservation).
+The community was designed with an inwardly oriented street pattern for security and to discourage through traffic.
 The district is bounded by Nelson Drive, El Capitan Place, Adobe Place, and Creekside Drive.

-Paralleling Station 5 (PS-5), Option 1 is proposed between the railroad and Alma Avenue, outside of the district boundaries; it therefore it has no potential to directly impact the historic district.3 The proposed PS5, Option 1 would be opposite the entrance to Greemeadow Way, which leads into the district; the residences on Alma Avenue, opposite the proposed PS5, Option 1, are not included in the NRHP district.
+Paralleling Station 5 (PS-5), Option 1 is proposed between the railroad and Alma Avenue, outside of the district boundaries; it therefore it has no potential to directly impact the historic district.
+The proposed PS5, Option 1 would be opposite the entrance to Greemeadow Way, which leads into the district; the residences on Alma Avenue, opposite the proposed PS5, Option 1, are not included in the NRHP district (the closest residences within the historic district are approximately 250 feet east of Alma Street).
 This paralleling station would not diminish the historic character-defining features of the historic district by introducing a visual change to the district.
 PS5, Option 1 would be visible only by individuals leaving the historic district by way of Greenmeadow Way.
 The closest homes in the district to the proposed paralleling station are oriented facing Creekside Drive, opposite from Alma Avenue; the homes on the second block of Creekside Drive face each other and not toward the proposed PS5, Option 1.
-Continuing northeast on Creekside Drive is the community center, a significant distance from the proposed PS-5, Option 1.
+Continuing northeast on Creekside Drive is the Thomas Church-designed park with its community center, a significant distance from the proposed PS-5, Option 1.
 This is not the main entrance to the center, but a footpath.
 The mature landscaping of this area of the community center further blocks any potential visual impact.
 Therefore the Proposed Project would have no impact on this historic resource.